 Melissa Kent grew up in Washington, D.C., New Jersey and Los Angeles.
-As a Theater major at UCLA, she was first exposed to the world of editing while an intern at Entertainment Tonight.
+Having studied piano and dance from the age of 5, she was a Theater major at UCLA and an intern at Entertainment Tonight when she was first exposed to the world of editing.
 Within three years of graduating, she had her first editing credit on Gregory Nava’s multi-generational feature film My Family.
 That film was executive produced by Francis Ford Coppola which led to Melissa collaborating with him on numerous projects, including serving as co-editor on John Grisham’s The Rainmaker, and editing Eleanor Coppola’s behind-the-scenes documentary, HBO First Look: Francis Coppola Directs The Rainmaker, as well as Sofia Coppola’s directorial debut, The Virgin Suicides.

 Her work in television includes A Raisin in the Sun (Emmy nominee – best made-for-TV movie, 2008) and The Reagans (Emmy nominee – best made-for-TV-movie, 2004) for which she was nominated for an A.C.E.
 Eddie Award.

 In her time between editing projects Melissa directed an award-winning 14-minute short film, Bernie and Rebecca, about a couple on a blind date who imagine a not-so-perfect life together.
 It screened at 36 festivals worldwide and can now be streamed online.

 Lately she has been editing thrillers for director Deon Taylor.
 Traffik hits theaters April 27; and they are currently in post production for Motivated Seller.

 Melissa is married to concept designer, Scott Robertson.
 She feels truly fortunate to be working in a field she enjoys so deeply.